The Best Fall Drink Pumpkin Hot Chocolate

 Pumpkin puree

-The star; it gives the drink real pumpkin flavor and a velvety body you can’t fake.
+This is the star, because it gives the drink real pumpkin flavor and a velvety body you can’t fake.

 Granulated sugar